 Field Hockey Canada is thrilled to announce the 2022 induction class of the Field Hockey Canada Hall of Fame.
 There are seven inductees this year; five enter in the builder category, one goes into the athlete category and an umpire to join the officials category.
-Complete stories for each inductee will be featured later in the year.
+Complete stories and videos will air over the course of the coming weeks in August.

 The late Sally Manning played on the Women’s National Team from 1970-1980.
 She was a team leader and a top player.
 She played in four World Championships culminating in the 1979 IFWHA World Championships on home soil in Vancouver, where she was selected to the International President’s XI all-star team.
 The Toronto native has been inducted into the University of Toronto Sports Hall of Fame, the Vaughan Sports Hall of Fame and the Bobby Orr Hall of Fame.

 Pat Hall is the definition of a builder of the game.
 Her dedication to the game began in 1961 when she became a player in the Vancouver Island Ladies Field Hockey Association.
 She went on to coach, umpire and administer at all levels of the game throughout Canada.
 In 1983, she was awarded the Victoria Sports Person award and the BCWFHF Gold Pin for her contributions to BC Field Hockey.
 Pat was a long-time president and vice president of the BCWFHF and was inducted into the Victoria Sports Hall of Fame in 2020.
 She was a member of the Board of the Canadian Women’s Field Hockey Association from 1976-79 and served as its Vice President in 1978-79.